Imagine a massage so relaxing that you just can't think about anything but how wonderful it feels. Say YES to healing.

-Let our licensed, experienced and intuitive therapists help to identify your issues and weave a tapestry of therapeutic elements that bring healing.
+Let our licensed, experienced and intuitive therapists help to identify your needs and weave a tapestry of therapeutic elements that bring healing.

 "Do you want to be healed?"

 This question is surprising given that the crippled man was laying a long time by a pool known for healing.
 But the crippled man's reply is even more surprising.
 Rather than saying YES to an opportunity for healing, the man instead complained about his infirmities, about the pool, and about the others jumping ahead of him to be healed.

 - Aromatherapy (with dozens of options)